RiteshTiwari-2003/Node-JS/Readme.md

-it means that whenever that means when your mother when she start cooking , she will not be in kitchen for two hours , she will start to boil some vegitable but she will not wait there till it boil , she will come out and she will start washing cloathes , she will switch on and put all cloathes into washing machine she can move on from one work to another work
+it means that whenever that means when your mother when she start cooking , she will not be in kitchen for two hours , she will start to boil some vegitable but she will not wait there till it boil , she will come out and she will start washing cloathes , she will switch on and put all cloathes into washing machine she can move on from one work to another work whenever the vegitable are boiled , she can come back to kitchen and resume from there

+so asynchronously without waiting for one work to complete , she can hop over , like she can start one work , let it complete , it will take its own time like i write a code

+function apple(){
+    return "hi"
+}
+const result=apple();
+console.log(result)

+like in above code when i remove line 105 return "hi" then function what return it return undefined

+settimeout() function so in this function we pass the two argument in which one is function so this is called call back function like when you pass one function as a argument of anotyher function this is called callback function

+setTimeout(()=>{console.log("Hi after 2000 mii second");},2000);
+setInterval(()=>{console.log("print this every 2000 mili second");},2000)
+like
+function serveMeFood(){
+    console.log("dinner");
+}
+console.log("Hi");
+setTimeout(servemeFood,3000);
+console.log("BYe");

+then out put is print ed like this hi bye printed and after 3 second dinner is printed    , so this is asynchronous because this is not waited for settimeout function will executed it execute next statement after settimeout , you can call settimeout like ananymous function like

+setTimeout(function serveMeFood(){
+    console.log("dinner");
+},3000);
+setTimeout(function (){
+    console.log("dinner");this function has no name then it is called ananymous function },3000); also called like this setTimeout(()=>{
+    console.log("dinner");//this is called fat arrow function },3000);

+setInterval(()=>{
+    console.log("serve me food");
+},2000);
+so after every 2 second serve me food printed continuously